djhass/Pong-Online/README.txt

 Known Bugs
 ==========
-- The server doesn't work because the logic isn't yet written.
+- The client doesn't relay game information to the server
-- The client doesn't speak to the server
+- Client tracking in the server breaks when a connection is lost